sayyadirfanali/letter/README.md

-### Letter
+# Letter
-Letter is an implementation of the popular game Hangman for the terminal.
-It is written in Perl using bindings for ncurses.
+Letter is a terminal implementation of the classic game Hangman written in Perl using bindings for ncurses.

 ## Dependencies
 Letter depends on Perl bindings for ncurses.
-Here are the commands to install Perl bindings for popular Linux distributions.

 Ubuntu
 ```